 Let us begin by considering \emph{elementary} two-generator semigroups.
 Theorems~\ref{piv} and~\ref{kad} are not concerned with such semigroups, so we restrict ourselves to a concise summary of two-generator elementary semigroups, without proof, in the following theorem.

-\begin{theorem} The semigroup $\langle f,g\rangle$ generated by two nonidentity M\"obius transformations $f$ and $g$ is elementary if and only if \begin{enumerate}[label=\emph{(\roman*)},leftmargin=20pt,topsep=0pt,itemsep=0pt] \item $f$ and $g$ are elliptic, and either both are of order two, or else they share a fixed point; \item one of $f$ or $g$ is elliptic of order two and the other is hyperbolic, and the elliptic interchanges the fixed points of the hyperbolic; \item $f$ and $g$ are parabolic or hyperbolic with at least one fixed point in common. \end{enumerate} \end{theorem} \begin{hiddenproof} It is clear that each semigroup of one of the types~\emphref{jja}--\emphref{jjc} is elementary (in case~\emphref{jja}, when $f$ and $g$ are both of elliptic of order two, the two end points in $\overline{\mathbb{R}}$ of the geodesic that passes through the fixed points of $f$ and $g$ are interchanged by each of $f$ and $g$).
+\begin{theorem} The semigroup $\langle f,g\rangle$ generated by two nonidentity M\"obius transformations $f$ and $g$ is elementary if and only if one of the following holds: \begin{enumerate} \item $f$ and $g$ are elliptic, and either both are of order two, or else they share a fixed point \item one of $f$ or $g$ is elliptic of order two and the other is hyperbolic, and the elliptic interchanges the fixed points of the hyperbolic \item $f$ and $g$ are parabolic or hyperbolic with at least one fixed point in common.\qedhere \end{enumerate} \end{theorem}